 You can finally indulge in cheesy goodness from cheeses made from nuts and other plant-based ingredients that match your ethos.

-In addition to having the best vegan cheeses to pair with your wine, you could also enjoy these options in your pasta dishes, as spreads, and basically anything else that needs a kick.
+In addition to having the best vegan cheeses to pair with your wine, you could also enjoy these options in your pasta dishes, cheese sauce, and basically anything else that needs a kick.

 The Making of Vegan Cheese

-Before we look at the recipe, it’s important to note that animal-based cheeses have animal rennet, which is the enzyme that enhances coagulation, while separating whey and the curds.
+Before we look at the recipe, it’s important to note that animal-based cheeses have animal rennet, which is the enzyme that enhances coagulation, while separating whey and curds.
 As a result, they are not vegan.

 For a cheese to be classified as vegan, it should be free of dairy and rennet.

 So, instead of dairy, you need to find plant-based substitutes such as nuts, nutritional yeasts, vegetable oils, tofu, or soy proteins to get the closest texture and flavor of real dairy cheese.

 Depending on how you mix and make the cheese, the cheese you make could be soft and easy to spread or hard and easily sliced.